 Through guided learning, workshop style lessons and independent study, the Graphic Communication GCSE develops your creativity, exploration, problem solving skills and interpretation of ideas.
 You will investigate artists, designers and graphic design styles in order to enrich your own understanding of the subject and to develop your knowledge of design.
 Media is wide and varied throughout the course, ranging from traditional methods such as drawing, painting and illustration, to digital software.
 Within the first year you will build a repertoire of skills and techniques, which can then be independently applied and personalised over the course.
-Designs can be printed large scale using the school's AO printer.
 Personal photography is encouraged as part of the design procedure.